If you're experiencing a mental health emergency please see support in a crisis.

 B-EAT offer information, help and support for anyone affected by eating disorders.
 They also run online support groups and message boards.

 Derbyshire First Steps offer support to people with an eating disorder.
 They also offer training and advice if you care for someone with an eating disorder.
-Telephone 01332 367571.
+Tel: 01332 367571.

 If you've suffered a bereavement or other traumatic event in your life, this can sometimes lead to depression or anxiety.
 Find out where to go for emotional support and counselling.